seqeralabs/xpack-dnanexus/src/README.md

 ## What are the input files?

-You need to provide the URL of Git repository where a Nextflow pipeline project is stored and any input data as expected by the chosen pipeline project.
+You need to provide the URL of the Git repository where a Nextflow pipeline project is stored and any input data as expected by the chosen pipeline project.

 ## What are the output files?